-If your child goes missing, whether at home or in another EU country, you can call 116000, the hotline for missing children, from most EU countries.
+If your child goes missing, whether at home or in another EU country, you can call 116 000, the hotline for missing children.

-You can use the hotline to report a missing child; it provides support for families of missing children.
+You can use the hotline to report a missing child; it also provides guidance and support to the families of missing children.

-The 116 000 hotline is currently available in 22 EU countries.
+The 116 000 hotline is currently available in all 28 EU countries.

 More on other 116 numbers